erinmahon/Alchemy_CMS_Demo/README.md

 <img width="1377" alt="screen shot 2016-01-27 at 5 10 11 pm" src="https://cloud.githubusercontent.com/assets/14220315/12630121/ded76a9c-c518-11e5-8ac6-faadf1ac8342.png">

 This easy to use and intuitive interface is a powerful tool.
-Some key features including:
+Some key user interface features include:

 <h3>Library for Images & Files</h3>